aarondigu/ROS-with-PX4-SITL-for-Beginners/2. First PX4 SITL and Gazebo Simulation/tutorial-2.md

 rostopic echo /mavros/state
 ```

 3. In a new terminal, publish in the `/mavros/setpoint_position/local` topic, which will tell PX4 the position and orientation we want to reach.
 In this particular case, we want the drone to modify only its altitude to 3.0 meters, without any rotations.
 This message will be published at a rate of 10 Hz.
+PX4 has a timeout of 500ms between two Offboard commands, so the minimum rate is 2 Hz but we choose more to account for possible latencies.
 ```
 rostopic pub -r 10  /mavros/setpoint_position/local geometry_msgs/PoseStamped "{header:  {seq: 0, stamp: {secs: 0, nsecs: 0}}, pose: {position: {x: 0.0, y: 0.0, z: 3.0}, orientation:{x: 0.0, y: 0.0, z: 0.0, w: 0.0}}}"
 ```